Colorful Structures Redux

 As a result, the color solid constructed by Munsell is really sort of a lumpy globe, bulging as it does at varying values.

 Our concern with Munsell ends here.
 I don’t really care about the industrial specificity of color x or y; the system is useful insofar as it captures the relationship between the three dimensions of color.
 It especially helps to isolate the relationship between value and chroma.

 Especially in a communication design context, hierarchy really matters.
 How is contrast used to manipulate emphasis?
 I’d argue that the single most basic issue for creating hierarchy in color turns on value relationships.
 This Jim Flora album cover from the forties demonstrates how value can be used to provide structure to a palette and to establish hierarchies.
-At right, a statement of the hues.
+Below, a statement of the hues.